-When you take part in the Breakthrough Junior Challenge, you don’t just compete – you also play an important role in the judging process.
+When you take part in the Challenge, you don’t just compete – you also play an important role in the judging process.

-Once you’ve registered and submitted your application, making sure it’s complete and valid, you’ll be requested to participate in the to Peer-to-Peer Review process.
-In order to qualify for the Challenge, you must score at least 5 other submissions by October 16, 2016, at 11:59 PM PDT (West Coast USA).
+Once you’ve registered and submitted your application, making sure it’s complete and valid, you’ll be requested to participate in the Peer-to-Peer Review process.
+In order to qualify for the Challenge, you must score at least five (5) other submissions by July 10, 2023, at 11:59 PM PDT (West Coast USA).

 After that, you may also be asked to review and score additional videos as well.